 Most ESL teachers may be required to be fluent in another language besides English, in order to communicate with their students.
 ESL teachers need to be knowledgeable of their students' culture and recognize differences that may affect a student's ability to acclimate to a English-speaking environment.

-Job opportunities for ESL teachers were expected to increase by 9% between 2012 and 2022.
-This is due to a projected increase in the number of immigrants entering the United States and the continued growth in global commerce (www.bls.gov).
+Job opportunities for adult literacy and high school equivalency diploma teachers, which includes ESL teachers, were expected to increase by 7% between 2014 and 2024.
+This is due to a projected increase in the number of immigrants entering the United States (www.bls.gov).